JeffreyCase/pcaob-rag-audit-assistant/README.md

 ## Evaluation methodology

-The team created a fixed 12-question benchmark rather than demonstrating only favorable examples:
+I created a fixed 12-question benchmark rather than demonstrating only favorable examples:

 - **Nine answerable questions** were tied to a defined firm, year, topic, and expected evidence.
 - **Three intentionally unsupported questions** tested whether the system would refuse requests for anonymized issuer names, an undisclosed dollar amount, and an overall firm-quality ranking.